CMB-S4/spt3g_software/doc/quickstart.rst

 Overview
 --------

-For those experienced with sptpol/spt software, a lot has changed.
-For those completely new, welcome.
-The large volume of SPT3G data, even for single observations, has forced some changes in the time-ordered-data processing workflow to ensure that a minimum amount of data is in memory and being processed at any given moment.
+The large volume of SPT3G data, even for single observations, has forced some changes in the time-ordered-data processing workflow from previous processing to ensure that a minimum amount of data is in memory and being processed at any given moment.
 Typically, this minimum quantum of data is a left-right (or right-left) scan, which corresponds to the standard chunk size used in almost all filtering operations.
 You can of course also write code that runs on longer chunks of data, though this should be avoided where possible to avoid using too much memory.
 A short overview of the moving parts of the system appears below.

 There are three main ingredients to data processing: frames, modules, and pipelines.
 Details on these topics can be found elsewhere in the manual, in particular in the :doc:`modules` and :doc:`frames` chapters; a brief overview is given here.